-The triangle was on display in the Champions League final, not the musical instrument or the triangles that George bought in that Seinfeld episode, but the passing triangles Barcelona constantly deploy with ease.
+Barcelona passing triangles: The triangle was on display in the Champions League final, not the musical instrument or the triangles that George bought in that Seinfeld episode, but the passing triangles Barcelona constantly deploy with ease.
 These triangles were the ones where there’s always a soccer player supporting another soccer player everywhere on the pitch.
-Everywhere the ball moves there’s a triangle of supporting players – always at least three players nearby who want the ball and know what they want to do with it when they get it.
+Everywhere the soccer ball moves there’s a triangle of supporting players – always at least three players nearby who want the ball and know what they want to do with it when they get it.

 Highlights: Barcelona Versus Manchester United Champions League Final